Berkeley-CS61B/skeleton-sp16/lab14/spec/lab14.md

  - Creates a GeneratorPlayer that will play the SineWaveGenerator.
  - Tells the GeneratorPlayer to play the first one million samples from the generator as sound.

 Try compiling and running GeneratorPlayer, and you should hear a high pitched beep sound.
+If working from the command line, you can press Control-C to halt execution.

 Try changing the 440 to a 200 Hz, and you should hear a lower sound.
 Note that if you try even lower frequencies, your laptop speakers are likely too small to generate anything lower than ~60 Hz.
 However, if you use headphones or real speakers, you'll be able to hear such low frequencies.